 As noted above, the FRBNY began to publish compounded averages of SOFR in March 2020.
 These averages are used to determine Compounded SOFR.
-Term SOFR is currently in development and no assurance can be provided whether or when it will become available.
 Investors should consider whether any future reliance on Compounded SOFR or Term SOFR may adversely affect the yields and market values of the floating rate Notes due to potentially limited liquidity and resulting constraints on available hedging and financing alternatives.